Q: What does it mean to make a pledge?

 Q: How does Trinity use the funds derived from Annual Pledges?

-A: Annual pledges provide the funds necessary to keep Trinity operational from day-to-day, all year round.
-They pay for the clergy and staff who lead our worship services and music, who provide inspiration and leadership for teaching of children, youth, and adults, manage the communications and building.
-Pledged funds also pay for maintaining the building in comfort with heat, A/C, and light, and for the materials and technology needed to support all of our ministries.
+A: Annual pledges provide the funds necessary to keep Trinity operational from day-to-day all year round.
+They pay for the clergy and staff who lead our worship services, who provide inspiration and leadership for teaching of children, youth, and adults, and who calm our troubled souls through beautiful music.
+Funds pay for maintaining the building in comfort with heat, A/C, and light.
+And funds pay for the materials and technology needed to support all of our ministries.
 All pledges are greatly appreciated and funds are carefully spent with oversight from the Vestry.

 Q: Do I receive a statement?